pivotal-cf/docs-pks/k8s-profiles.hbs.md

 You can assign a Kubernetes profile to a Kubernetes cluster at the time of cluster creation.

-To create an Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes cluster with a Kubernetes profile, run the following command:
+To create an {{  vars.product }}-provisioned Kubernetes cluster with a Kubernetes profile, run the following command:

 ```
 tkgi create-cluster CLUSTER-NAME --external-hostname HOSTNAME --plan PLAN-NAME --kubernetes-profile KUBERNETES-PROFILE-NAME